December 14, 2003

-While Luke avoids sensationalism in his account of Jesus’ death, he also points to several markers that make His death distinctive from any other in human history.
+While Luke avoids sensationalism in his account of Jesus’ death, he also points to several markers that made His death distinctive from any other in human history.
 In this message, Alistair Begg recounts the singular events that took place during the crucifixion, then points to three different reactions from among the onlookers.
 Will we respond to the cross by watching from a safe distance and despairing at our sin, or will we confess that Jesus is the Son of God?

 Can I invite you to take your Bibles?
 And we’ll turn again to the portion of Scripture that was read in Luke chapter 23.